 It’s not all bad…

-Like many out there, my family utilizes social media, the internet, and computers for work.
+Like many out there, we use social media, the internet, and computers for work.
 They can be enormously helpful tools for so many things, even family time, if done right.

 Are You a Tech Distracted Parent?
 Here’s What to Do About It.

-If you’re going with the kids on a family outing, leave your phone behind.
+If you’re going with the kids on a family outing like a hike or shopping excursion, leave your phone behind.
 If you feel like you need it in case of an emergency, then turn it off and leave it in the car.
 This way the temptation isn’t lurking in your pocket.

 #2 Keep Family Dinners Free From Distraction